 While this is just one example, there are multiple areas where this may be the case when it comes to packing for an inclusive resort.

-Con: inclusive resorts, a dress code and other restrictions are not uncommon
+🔴 Con: inclusive resorts, a dress code and other restrictions are not uncommon

-For example, some resorts have a dress code, especially for meals and the resort’s restaurants.
+For example, some resorts have a dress code, especially for resort restaurants.
 For those who prefer a more casual travel style, this may be an expensive inconvenience to shell out for.